 Naloxone (AKA Narcan) is a life-saving medication that can rapidly reverse an opioid overdose, including those caused by fentanyl.

-The Sandler Center will be hosting Narcan trainings throughout the year, in collaboration with the Miami Recovery Project, URecovery, and Student Health.
+The Sandler Center will be hosting Narcan trainings throughout the year, in collaboration with URecovery, Student Health, and F Fentanyl.
 All attendees will receive Narcan upon completion of the training.
 The trainings are open to all students, faculty, and staff.